Beauty Brands That Have Kept Their Sustainability Promise

 Packaging

-One of the most important parts of creating a mass-consumed product is therefore you want to ensure that every product is as sustainable as possible.
-Therefore, minimising plastic packaging is the number one priority.
+One of the most important aspects of creating a mass-consumed product is ensuring that every item is as sustainable as possible.
+Minimizing plastic packaging should be the number one priority.
 Cardboard packaging for both the item and distribution is the way forward.
-Considering biodegradable materials like fruit pulp papers or mineral-based labels that decompose
+Consider biodegradable materials like fruit pulp papers or mineral-based labels that decompose.

-Not to mention finding opportunities to encourage customers to refill their products, which is pretty popular with fragrance brands.
-Offering an incentive to save money is the key strategy to encourage customers not to buy new but to refill instead.
+Additionally, finding opportunities to encourage customers to refill their products is a popular strategy among fragrance brands.
+Offering an incentive to save money can motivate customers to refill rather than buy new products.

 Ethical Ingredients & Formulation

-You want to ensure that you are choosing brands that source their ingredients, whether it be locally sourced, as well as organic, biodegradable and derived from renewable sources.
-A good example of a sustainable formulation is water-free products, as this will significantly reduce the amount of clean water consumption.
+Choosing brands that source their ingredients ethically is essential.
+Look for products that are locally sourced, organic, biodegradable, and derived from renewable sources.
+A good example of a sustainable formulation is water-free products, as they significantly reduce clean water consumption.

-Consider lab-grown ingredients; while organic and ethically sourced is amazing, you don’t want them to contribute to overly harvest ingredients; therefore, ethically lab-grown ingredients can be a viable solution.
+Consider lab-grown ingredients as well.
+While organic and ethically sourced ingredients are fantastic, you don’t want to contribute to the over-harvesting of natural resources.
+Ethically lab-grown ingredients can be a viable solution.

 Supply Chain

-So you are happy with the product's packaging, formulation and ethical practices, such as vegan and cruelty-free, but do they adhere to the transport and manufacturing guidelines to be a 100% suitable product from start to finish?
+Once you are satisfied with the product's packaging, formulation, and ethical practices, such as being vegan and cruelty-free, it’s important to consider the supply chain.
+Do the brands adhere to transport and manufacturing guidelines to ensure they are suitable from start to finish?

 Brands That Have Adhered To These Practices